pkumar26/demok8s/README.md

      -TemplateParameterFile $templateParameter `
      -Verbose -Force

->As AKS deployment is going to take a while, let's setup ACR and push images to it.
+>As AKS deployment is going to take a while, let's setup some images to work with.
+If you already have docker images to work with, you may push them to ACR as well.
+If not, please use sample images for demo purpose.

 *Pull example images, tag them and push to your Azure Container Registry.
 We'll use these images to launch containers in AKS*